What is a corporate hackathon?

 • Complex integrations: AI assists with APIs, data pipelines, and system connections that previously required specialists

-• Better presentations: AI tools help generate pitch decks, documentation, and demos rapidly
+• Better documentation: tools like Ainna help generate pitch decks, competitive analysis, and PRDs rapidly

 • Idea amplification: AI brainstorming tools help teams explore more solution variations quickly

-Modern hackathon teams benefit from a toolkit spanning ideation (ChatGPT, Claude), code generation (Copilot, Cursor), UI building (v0, Bolt), documentation (Ainna), and presentation creation.
+Modern hackathon teams benefit from a toolkit spanning four categories: product discovery and framing, code generation, design and prototyping, and documentation.
 The key is matching tools to team skills and project needs.

-• Code generation: GitHub Copilot, Cursor, Codeium—accelerate development within IDEs
+• Code generation: GitHub Copilot, Cursor, Claude (Anthropic) - accelerate development from natural language descriptions

-• Design: Figma AI, Midjourney, DALL-E—generate visuals and design assets
+• Design: Figma AI, Midjourney - generate visuals and design assets

 Provide teams with a curated list of approved/recommended AI tools before the hackathon.
 This levels the playing field and reduces time spent discovering tools during the event itself.

-Successful AI-enhanced hackathons require clear tool policies, updated assessment criteria that value AI orchestration skills, and reframed objectives that account for expanded capabilities.
+Successful AI-enhanced hackathons require clear tool policies, updated assessment criteria that value opportunity quality over prototype polish, and reframed objectives that account for expanded capabilities.
+In the Innovation Mode methodology, this means judging on the Nine-Dimension Idea Assessment Model rather than demo quality.

 • Tool policy clarity: explicitly state which AI tools are allowed, encouraged, or prohibited